 If your mission is to help others improve their lives with better mental health, don’t forget to check out Quenza, our private practice software for counselors.

-Quenza’s specialized blended care tools feature everything you need as a therapist to build engagement, trigger positive change, and use your own custom treatments to enhance your patients’ mental health for the long run.
+Quenza’s specialized blended care tools feature everything you need to be successful as a therapist.
+You’ll be able to find the right blend of customized and pre-designed materials to build engagement, trigger positive change, and enhance your patients’ mental health for the long run.

 - ^ Good Therapy.
 (2020).
 Your checklist for starting a private practice in counseling.
 Retrieved from https://www.goodtherapy.org/for-professionals/business-management/private-practices/article/your-checklist-for-starting-a-private-practice-in-counseling